 Under N.Y.
 Crim.
 Proc.
-Law § 240.20(1), you may obtain access to any discoverable material before the trial begins by serving a "demand to produce" on the prosecutor.99 A demand to produce is a written notice that you may serve on your adversary without having to first get permission from the court.
+Law § 240.20(1), you may obtain access to any discoverable material before the trial begins by serving a "demand to produce" on the prosecutor.
+A demand to produce is a written notice that you may serve on your adversary without having to first get permission from the court.
 It should include information on what property you want to inspect, and provide reasonable notice of the time at which you hope to conduct the inspection.
 Be specific in your demands.
 You are not permitted to go on a "fishing expedition" by requesting to inspect property in very general terms.
 For example, it would be improper for you to demand inspection of any and all information in the prosecutor's files that might be material to the case.

-You must file a demand to produce within thirty days of your arraignment.100 However, if you are unrepresented (that is, you have no lawyer), the thirty-day period does not start until a lawyer initially appears on your behalf-provided you have requested an adjournment to obtain a lawyer's assistance.
+You must file a demand to produce within thirty days of your arraignment.
+However, if you are unrepresented (that is, you have no lawyer), the thirty-day period does not start until a lawyer first appears in court on your behalf.
+You must have requested an adjournment to obtain a lawyer's assistance.

 Discovery is not limited to the defendant.
 The prosecutor, too, may take advantage of reciprocal discovery under N.Y.
 Crim.
 Proc.
-Law § 240.30.101 In addition to discovery, you may also be ordered to provide non-testimonial evidence, such as appearing in a lineup, providing a handwriting sample, fingerprinting, posing for photographs (so long as they are not a re-enactment of the crime), or submitting to a reasonable physical or medical inspection.102 As a defendant, you must respond to the prosecutor's demands by either providing the desired information or filing a written refusal of demand under N.Y.
-Crim.
-Proc.
-Law § 240.35.
+Law § 240.30.
+In addition to discovery, you may also be ordered to provide non-testimonial evidence, such as appearing in a lineup, providing a handwriting sample, fingerprinting, posing for photographs (so long as they are not a re-enactment of the crime), or submitting to a reasonable physical or medical inspection.
+As a defendant, you must respond to the